raghavg332/SC1015-MiniProject-B137-Team3/README.md

 SVC was used, and it showed good accuracy.
 The model always predicted "Not a user" for all data initially, but L2 regularisation was used to counter that, which resulted in an accuracy of around 80%.
 Principal Component Analysis (PCA) was used to visualise the results.

 ## Neural Network:
 A neural network was constructed with two hidden layers of six and four nodes, respectively.
-This model showed a high accuracy of 93%.
+This model showed a high accuracy of 93% with an epoch of 10 and a batch size of 300 in order to prevent over and under-fitting.

 ## Conclusion:
 This project explored the relationship between personality factors and drug consumption using three different models.
 SVC and Neural Network showed promising results.
 However, due to the nature of drug consumption data, the models' accuracy was affected by class imbalance.
 Nonetheless, the results obtained from this project could be used to further investigate the relationship between personality factors and drug consumption.